 The Bottom Line

-While it might seem tempting to cut corners with cheap household cleaning products, there’s plenty of reasons not to.
+While it might seem tempting to cut corners with cheap household cleaning products, there are plenty of reasons not to.
 You might get some results, but then again, you might not.
 Considering the premium cost of buying music on vinyl, is it really worth the risk?

 Know of a lousy cleaning method that I’ve missed?
 Let us know in the comments second below.